Juan-Clavijo-F/Mathematics/algebra/ring-theory/README.md

 This section contains my personal notes on ring theory.

+> **Status:** In progress.
+>
-The project is currently under active development.
-New material will be added as the notes continue to evolve.
+> The notes are not yet complete and are currently being expanded and revised.
+New material and improvements will be added as the project continues to develop.

 ---